Jackey-Sparrow/Piggy-Bank/README.md

 # Piggy-Bank
-an money saving app basic on material-design / ionic / nodeJs
+a money saving app basic on material-design / ionic / nodeJs